Patty Parker: Co-founder, producer, and vice president of Comstock Records

 In 1978, Parker and husband, Fara, transitioned out of their traveling road show and into the record business.
 The team launched Comstock Records, and had an immediate charting hit with Canadian artist Alex Fraser.
 His (and their) first single, Four States to Go, reached #9 on the Canadian Country music charts.
 Parker and Fara soon discovered that artists from around the world were interested in recording authentic-sounding Country music songs.
 While the headquarters for Comstock Records was located in Shawnee, Kansas, Parker produced and recorded their music in top recording studios in Nashville, Tennessee.
 She worked with Nashville session musicians such as Tony Migliore, Ralph Childs, Sonny Garrish, Clyde Brooks, Mike Severs, and Don Roth, to provide artists with the authentic Nashville sound.
 In addition, Parker provided audio tapes and wrote lyrics phonetically to teach artists the country-western way of enunciating.
 Parker produced artists from many countries across the world including Australia, Canada, Croatia, Ireland, Sweden, Norway, Denmark, Belgium, the US, and elsewhere.

-In 1988, Comstock moved to Scottdale, Arizona, but continued to record in Nashville.
+In 1988, Comstock moved to Scottsdale, Arizona, but continued to record in Nashville.
 Parker and Fara also formed the subsidiary label, Paylode Records, for adult contemporary and Pop music.
 They also created two publishing companies, White Cat (ASCAP) and Rocky Bell (BMI).